AirAzona FPV Logo

 High-Speed Cards

 V30 minimum for 4K/60fps.
-Carry spares - Arizona heat can cause card failures.
+Carry spares—Arizona heat can cause card failures.
+Don't lose footage because you cheaped out on storage.